campfireunion/docs/docs/1.0/flipside/how-tos/other/how-to-teleport-around-a-set.md

 # How to teleport around a set

-Here's how to teleport around your sets in Flipside Studio.
+Here's how to teleport around your sets in Flipside.

 **Step 1.** Press your right hand joystick in any direction to open the teleporter.